 More than chorus!
 The Raleigh Boychoir provides a musical education based on recognized standards for training young boys voices.
 Our choristers are consistently chosen for State Honors Chorus and often land parts in city theatrical and opera performances.

 Once a part of the Raleigh Boychoir, always a member.
 Boychoir alumni are welcomed back to perform with the choir or just stop by for a visit like Anoop Desai did on a break from his American Idol appearances.

 The Raleigh Boychoir is a 501(c)3 non-profit organization that educates and trains boys in the art of singing, to perform the finest music in the boychoir tradition, to contribute to the greater Raleigh musical life, and to enhance North Carolina’s cultural reputation.
 The Raleigh Boychoir experience develops character, leadership, and a strong commitment to excellence.

 Tours, camps and friendships!
 The Raleigh Boychoir offers an enriching experience for all boys and memories to last a life time!

-The Raleigh Boychoir has been a fixture in the Triangle’s and the state’s arts community through concerts, tours and musical partnerships with the N.C.
-Symphony, N.C.
-Master Choral, N.C.
-Raleigh Symphony and others.
+The Raleigh Boychoir has been a fixture in the Triangle’s and the state’s arts community through concerts, tours and musical partnerships with the NC Symphony, NC Master Chorale, NC Symphony, Carolina Ballet and others.